sjbennett123/vindalebynight/content/current_writeups/Oops More Blood/_index.md

 plotline: Corpseflower
 requirements: After A Bloody Good Deal

-description: Overwhelmed, the patron of les Sangsues Abyssale has come to the town, seeking aid.
+description: Overwhelmed, the les Sangsues Abyssale has come to the town, seeking aid.

 synopsis: |
   Scene set up- The mod shack needs be as dimly lit as safely possible.
 Each of the three 'chambers' is filled with blood tainted rats, and spiders, and nothing else.
 The end vault has leaky crates of wine with varying descriptions in each crate.
 On the walls are taped lines of twisted streamers up the walls.
 These are the vine roots.
 The NPCs playing vines need to be clustered in place around these roots.